sts10/radiation/README.md

 ### Editing the Blog Template

 Radiation sues ERB for templating.
+If you don't know ERB, you can probably figure it out.
+Head on over to `radiation/lib/templates/blog.html.erb` and take a look.

 ### Changing Defaults